What is Ananda Yoga and How is it Different

 Even a little bit of this practice can produce improvements in ones general health.
 Physical relaxation can bring serenity to a worried mind.

 Affirmations and asanas make a powerful team.
 In order to take your practice to the highest level, you must dynamically involve your mind.
 This is where affirmations come in.
-By repeating an affirmation that reinforces the state of consciousness corresponding to the asana, you strengthen the energy flows and deepen your experience of that state.
-Affirmations deepen your experience of the energy flows and associated states of consciousness right in that moment.
-The payoff is immediate, not just long-term.
+By repeating an affirmation that reinforces the state of consciousness corresponding to the asana, you strengthen the energy flows and deepen your experience of that state in that moment with both immediate and long-term lasting effects.